sebastianbergmann/phpunit-documentation-english/src/textui.rst

     Generates a logfile or command-line output in human readable format with the code coverage information for the tests run.
-    See :ref:`logging` for more details.

 ``--log-junit``

     Generates a logfile in JUnit XML format for the tests run.
-    See :ref:`logging` for more details.

 ``--testdox-html`` and ``--testdox-text``